magnesj/ResInsight/docs/Completions.md

 The **Export Laterals** command will export the fishbone laterals as a well trajectory into a  _`*.dev*`_ -file.

 <div class="note info">
 Notice that only the trajectory data is exported.
-Properties related to well segment data or Completion Data export can not be written to _`*.dev*`_ files.
+Properties related to well segment data or Completion Data export can not be written to <code>*.dev*</code> files.
 </div>

+## Fractures

+Hydraulic fractures are completions created by pressurizing the reservoir at a certain point in the well, and thereby creating a crack in the formations.
+A substance is then injected into the crack to keep it open when relaxing the pressure.

+Fractures in Resinsight can be added both to simulation wells and Well Trajectories, and have two main types: Eliptical fractures and StimPlan fractures.

+### Fracture Templates

 ## Exporting Completion Data to Eclipse